17 Tools to Instantly Convert 2D Images to 3D Ones | 2023 Edition

 Web-based

 If you want to get a better experience of the 3D sculpting workflow and level up, you should definitely try SculptGL.
-Despite being a browser-based application, it is packed with hundreds of options to get your feet wet in 3D sculpting.
+Despite being a browser-based application, it has hundreds of options to get your feet wet in 3D sculpting.

 Pros